djraivis/link-in-bio/README.md

 - Add a link to [my homepage](https://www.craftz.dog/) anywhere
 - Do not use the Japanese garden picture

-Additional notes by Raivis Gereiss
+### Additional notes by Raivis Gereiss

-- The link has been added
+- A [link](https://www.craftz.dog/) has been added
-- The garden picture has swapped with another background picture
+- The garden photograph has not been utilized.